jaspector

 24 hours advance notice for some permit types such as solar; the inspector contacts the applicant the morning of inspection to set a time.

-Do I need a building permit in Glenwood Springs, CO?
+01 Do I need a building permit in Glenwood Springs, CO?

 Permit required for regulated construction and alteration work; FAQ pages cover sheds, decks, windows, siding, furnaces, water heaters, solar, and similar projects.

-How much does a building permit cost in Glenwood Springs, CO?
+02 How much does a building permit cost in Glenwood Springs, CO?

+Building permit fees in Glenwood Springs, CO are set by the local building department and vary by project type and valuation.
 Fees are calculated as: permit review and system-improvement charges vary by project; system improvement fees are listed by use on the public page.

-How do I apply for a building permit in Glenwood Springs, CO?
+03 How do I apply for a building permit in Glenwood Springs, CO?

-1. Create portal account and submit application online.
+To apply for a building permit in Glenwood Springs, CO, follow these steps: 1.
+Create portal account and submit application online.
 2. Upload supporting documents through the portal.
 3. City reviews and issues permits after complete submittal.

-How do I schedule a building inspection in Glenwood Springs, CO?
+04 How do I schedule a building inspection in Glenwood Springs, CO?

-Inspections can be scheduled via: 970-384-6432 inspection line.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Glenwood Springs, CO via: 970-384-6432 inspection line.
 24 hours advance notice for some permit types such as solar; the inspector contacts the applicant the morning of inspection to set a time..

-Other cities in Garfield County
+Other jurisdictions in Garfield County.

-View all Garfield County jurisdictions →
+All Garfield County jurisdictions →